In this article:

 - Create Bulk Tasks

 To get started with a bulk Task:

-- In your contact list, click the checkboxes for each contact to include on the bulk task action.
+- In your client list, click the checkboxes for each contact to include in the bulk task action.

 - At the top-right, click the Bulk Task icon.

 The Create Bulk Task window pops up.

 Now, you can choose to create a task from scratch or click Template to apply a Task Template.